-John E. D. Larkin was named a “Rising Star” by SuperLawyers Magazine and a “Top Lawyer” by Main Line Today in 2014-through-2017.
+John E. D. Larkin was named a “Rising Star” by SuperLawyers Magazine and a “Top Lawyer” by Main Line Today in 2014-2018.
 He previously received the James J. Mandarino Award for Excellence in Trial Advocacy.

 John “Jack” Larkin is a member of Gawthrop Greenwood’s Litigation Department.
 Jack focuses his practice on municipal and corporate litigation.
 Significant recent trial matters he has handled include a federal employment discrimination defense, an acrimonious business divorce, a federal copyright infringement defense, and a municipal condemnation matter.

 Prior to joining Gawthrop Greenwood, he was an appellate litigator in the Montgomery County District Attorney’s Office, where he appeared regularly before the Pennsylvania Superior Court, and periodically handled appeals to the Third Circuit Court of Appeals, and the Pennsylvania Supreme Court.
 He continues his appellate practice today, civilly, before the Third Circuit Court of Appeals, and Pennsylvania’s Superior and Commonwealth Courts.